I love you

 I think it’s funny, the invisibility of hierarchies,

-how if they are nine levels to the peak of the celestial,
+how if there are nine levels to the peak of the celestial,

 I cannot see whether I am to climb